-R v N and others, Newcastle Crown Court (ongoing).
+R v N and others, Newcastle Crown Court.
 11 handed tobacco importation.
 Leading junior representing first defendant

 R v K, Croydon Crown Court.
 Possession of firearms with intent.

 R v S and others, Oxford Crown Court.
-4 handed murder, led by David Hislop QC
+6 week 4 handed murder.
+Junior

 R v K and others, Snaresbrook Crown Court.
 7 handed drugs cultivation.